 On top of these features Nest Aware makes alerts better by using advanced algorithms.
 Motion sensing features like face detection and depth sensing help improve the activity alert accuracy.
 These improvements require a lot of computing power, much more than Nest Cam can deliver by itself.
 So we have to use powerful cloud servers to deliver this state of the art detection.
 This is why Nest Aware is a subscription service.

 The problem with the new Nest Cam is that it hasn’t gotten any smarter.
-While other cameras are offering activity zones for free and recognizing my face, Nest Cam remains stagnant.
-It won’t be difficult to dethrone Nest Cam this year.
+While other cameras are offering activity zones for free and recognizing familiar faces, Nest Cam remains stagnant.
+It won’t be difficult to dethrone this edition of the Nest Cam.
 A camera simply needs to come along with features that make use simple.
-I want to sit the camera on a self and forget about it.
-All of the intelligence and the decision making should really fall on the camera and Nest Cam just can’t do that.
+If you want to sit the camera on a shelf and forget about it, Nest Cam just can’t do that.
 It requires way too much time and effort.